What is Google My Business?

 A virtual address, or vanity address, is a great solution when you don’t have a physical business address.
 It allows you to use a professional address without having to rent a physical office space.
 Most virtual addresses will also allow you to receive business mail and packages.

 At The Profile, we offer virtual mailbox addresses.
 These are vanity addresses that businesses use to receive mail and packages, register their businesses, add to their website or business cards.
 And – of course – businesses use the virtual mailbox address to claim their Google business account and put the address in their listing.
 Each of our customers receive a business address with a unique office number.
-Our customers can choose between one of three virtual addresses in flourishing areas within Vancouver.
+Our customers can choose between one of our virtual addresses in flourishing areas within Vancouver.

 Still need help registering your business and getting your Google My Business listing set up?
 No problem, we are happy to help!
 Just contact us.